litchipi/blog/posts/rust/containers_in_rust/part1.md

 before that.

-**Keep in mind that I am learning while creating this project, I may make mistakes and in case of doubts, please check the differents sources I give or the Internet to double check what I say**.
+**Keep in mind that I am learning while creating this project, I may make mistakes and in case of doubts, please check the different sources I give or the Internet to double check what I say**.

 It is mainly a way for me to learn about Linux security measures, virtualization features, how containerisation works, and the abilitiy to translate a program written with C paradygms